 Who can request a Nomination Review?

-If you nominated the place or object that the Executive Director refused to nominate, you can request a review by the Heritage Council.
+If you nominated the place or object and the Executive Director has refused to accept your nomination, you can request a review by the Heritage Council.

-Requests for a review must be lodged within 28 days of the Executive Director’s decision by filling out Heritage Council Form G – Request for a Nomination Review.
+Requests for a review must be lodged within 28 days of the Executive Director’s decision by filling out Heritage Council Form G – Request for a Nomination Review, via the HCV Hub.
 This form asks you to detail the reasons why you want to request a review of the decision.

 Who can contribute to the Nomination Review?